scikit-image/scikit-image/INSTALL.rst

 distribution, has its own package manager, and as such the exact installation steps might differ for each system.

-We warn that this may install an older version of scikit-image which we may not support anymore.
+We warn that this may install an older version of scikit-image that we may not support anymore.

 For brevity, we provide instructions for getting started with Ubuntu.